lkiesow/python-feedgen/readme.md

 a specific FeedEntry by calling `load_extension(...)` on that entry.
 But this is a rather uncommon use.

-Of cause you can still produce a normal ATOM or RSS feed, even if you have loaded some plugins by temporary disabling them during the feed generation.
+You can still produce a normal ATOM or RSS feed, even if you have loaded some plugins by temporary disabling them during the feed generation.
 This can be done by calling the generating method with the keyword argument `extensions` set to `False`.

+**Example: Producing a Podcast**

+If you want to load custom extension which are not part of the feedgen Python package, you can use the method `register_extension` instead.
+You can directly pass the classes for the feed and the entry extension to this method meaning that you can define them everywhere.

 ---------------------